 Retail stations should include the gasoline use tax in the pump price of gasoline.
 Retail stations are reimbursed for the gasoline use tax in the same way they are reimbursed for gasoline or special fuel taxes included in the pump price.

 The gasoline use tax does not affect form MF-360, and licensed gasoline distributors will need to continue to report gasoline.
 In addition, the tax does not affect collecting, remitting, or reporting Indiana’s 18-cents-per-gallon gasoline tax and 1-cent-per-gallon oil inspection fee.

-Beginning with the July 2014 filing period, the ST-103P and the ST-103DR will be discontinued.
-Gasoline distributors must report and remit the gasoline use tax due on the new gasoline use tax Form GT-103 and complete a gasoline use tax monthly recap (Form GT-103DR), Schedule 1: Receipts, and Schedule 2: Disbursements.
-Taxpayers can complete the forms through INtax or bulk file.
+The ST-103P and the ST-103DR are now discontinued.
+Gasoline distributors must report and remit the gasoline use tax due on Form GT-103 and complete a gasoline use tax monthly recap (Form GT-103DR), Schedule 1: Receipts, and Schedule 2: Disbursements.
+Customers can complete the forms through INtax or bulk file.

 Retail Merchant, Onetime Gasoline Use Tax Inventory Report (GT-Inventory Report)

 All retail merchants who have gasoline products in their inventory on July 1, 2014, are required to remit the gasoline use tax due on the number of gallons in storage multiplied by the July 2014 Gasoline Use Tax Rate of $0.229.